A collection of French Cheeses

 The milk they produce is one of the reasons why these cheeses cannot be replicated because it derives a unique flavour from the grass where they eat; therefore it is truly a product of its unique grazing area.
 La Cremerie offers you cheeses from across the different regions of France and there is one to suite every palate.

-Some Pâtés and Meats to fill your tummy
+Some Pâtés and Meats to tempt you

 In France there is a deep appreciation of all meat products, generically described under the name “Charcuterie”.
 This includes all meat products from different animals.
 No part of an animal is wasted and chefs have created dishes over the centuries using local ingredients which transform the dish into a regional speciality.